Hurricane Preparedness: What Are The Essential Things To Prepare

 Stay indoors and away from windows and glass doors.
 If you are in a temporary structure, safely move to a sturdy building and go to a windowless room on the lowest level that is not likely to flood.

-Never use a generator, gasoline-powered equipment, and tools, grill, camp stove, or charcoal-burning device inside or in any partially enclosed area.
-Keep these devices outside and at least 20 feet from doors, windows, and vents.
+Never use a generator, gasoline-powered equipment, tools, grill, camp stove, or charcoal-burning device inside or in any partially enclosed area.
+Keep these devices outside at least 20 feet from doors, windows, and vents.

 Post-Disaster Tips to Stay Safe